YOGA SPARŚA INTEGRATION THERAPY

 Rolfing® Structural Integration is an interactive method of manual therapy focused on educating the body to express the natural integrity of its human form with an emphasis on the tensegrity within its structure.
 The hallmark of Rolfing® is a standardized, strategic “recipe” known as the Ten-Series, the goal of which is to systematically balance and optimize both the structure (shape) and function (movement) of the entire body over the course of ten sessions.

 Yoga is a personal, experiential method of self-discovery as well as a holistic system of principles for health and well-being.
-As the practice of mindful embodiment, it serves as an opportunity for self-exploration that moves the practitioner into a greater state of integrity and reveals their inner and infinite potential as a dynamic being, gifted at transformation.
+As the practice of mindful embodiment, it serves as an opportunity for self-exploration that moves the practitioner into a greater state of integrity and reveals their inner and infinite potential as a dynamic being of biology, gifted at transformation.

 Yoga Sparśa Integration Therapy is a personal practice of empowerment.
 It offers you the opportunity for intentional transformation, through guided self-exploration of your nervous system (i.e. your mind), with hands-on therapeutic interventions and careful attention to your personal sensitivity to the work.
 Overall, you will learn neurobiological principles of health and well-being and how to embody your sense of yoga with integrity.

 Health is not a commodity which can be purchased, it is an asset gained through work.
-By practicing Yoga Sparśa Integration Therapy, you gain access to your health.
+By practicing Yoga Sparśa Integration Therapy, you work to gain access to your health.

 “[Health] is a state of complete equilibrium of body, mind and spirit.
 Forgetfulness of physical and mental consciousness is health.
 The yogi frees himself from physical disabilities and mental distractions [through practice].” – B.K.S.
 Iyengar